 So much so that you almost start to shrug on learning that Beethoven once ate a croissant in this inn.
 Or yawn at yet another Jugendstil ceiling above your cappuccino.

 But let us make an exception for the L. Heiner Konditorei because we have true tradition here.
+This family business is now in its sixth generation.

 Just to put that in perspective: Charles Dickens had yet to write David Copperfield when the first Viennese enjoyed a baked slice of something sweet in the very establishment we sat in.
-L. Heiner remains a family business, apparently now in its 6th generation.

 A wide counter, bursting with the confectioner’s art, confronted us as soon as we entered the building.